 If you’re curious about Christian behavior, you might be wondering what things Christians can’t do.
 After all, if you’re committed to your faith you should be trying your best to live in a more righteous way.

-There are certain expectations whether it be in appearance, how we should treat others, and how we should think.
+There are certain expectations for us as Christians which include our appearance (yes, it’s true), how we should treat others, and how we should think.

 Most of the items on this list are also cultural norms in Western society.
 This is because Judeo-Christian values helped shaped behavior and governance in western societies.